COINage

-COINage, a bi-monthly American special-interest magazine, targeting numismatists and coin investors.
+COINage, is a bi-monthly American special-interest magazine, targeting numismatists and coin investors.
 Behn-Miller Publications, Inc. - under the joint ownership of Gordon Behn and COINage editorial director James L. Miller - originally published the magazine on a quarterly basis.
 During that period it was based in Dallas, Texas.
 In 1965 the magazine moved to a bi-monthly publishing schedule, before moving to a monthly publishing schedule from 1966 until 2019.

 COINage is a specialty publication catering to the numismatic market.
 It was acquired by Entrust Global Group (E.G.G.) in May 2014.
 It is published from Ventura, California.

 Content

 COINage focuses primarily on American coins, although articles on paper money and non-American coins have appeared.
 Some of the topics covered in the magazine include: